A Warm Welcome to

 Beyond The Therapy Room

 When I'm not working, I cherish my role as mother to two wonderful children.
 Growing up Swiss-Canadian and multilingual, enhanced my ability to honor diverse ways of experiencing the world.
-I find my greatest sense of grounding and renewal in nature's wild spaces.
-Much of my childhood was spent int the outdoors—countless nights sleeping under the stars, backpacking and summiting peaks in the Rockies, and trekking in the Himalayas with my family.
+Much of my childhood was spent in the outdoors—countless nights sleeping under the stars, backpacking and summiting peaks in the Rockies, and later, trekking in the Himalayas with my family.
 Today, you'll find me foraging through the coastal rainforests or paddling the ocean waters around my island home.
 Nature continues to be where I feel most grounded, inspired, and alive.

-I am also committed to learning about and supporting Truth and Reconciliation efforts.
-As someone living and working on traditional Indigenous territories, I recognize that educating myself on culturally sensitive approaches to providing psychological services, and offering barrier-free access to counselling for First Nations and Inuit people, represents one small personal step toward reconciliation.
-I continue building my understanding of how to meaningfully contribute to healing the impacts of colonization through completing Indigenous cultural competency training, committing to ongoing First Nations-specific education annually, and offering services through the NIHB (Non-Insured Health Benefits) program
+I am committed to ongoing learning in support of Truth and Reconciliation.
+As someone living and working on traditional Indigenous territories, I am dedicated to continuing education in culturally responsive care and to offering barrier-free access to counselling for First Nations and Inuit clients through the NIHB (Non-Insured Health Benefits) program.
+I continue deepening my understanding of how to meaningfully contribute to healing the impacts of colonization through Indigenous cultural competency training and ongoing First Nations-specific education each year.

 Professional Credentials